 Scouts for Equality Leader Zach Wahls Visits HRC

-May 6, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+May 6, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Today Scouts for Equality's Executive Director and co-founder Zach Wahls stopped by HRC's office in Washington, D.C., to talk about the organization's work to create a more equal and inclusive Boy Scouts of America.